diemop/awesome-tue-software/readme.md

 I have added my own notes, and thoughts on the subjects done but I am very open to other people's input.
 If you have anything you want to share relevant to the subject, just [fork](https://help.github.com/articles/fork-a-repo/) this repository and add your own links where appropriate, then do a [pull request](https://help.github.com/articles/about-pull-requests/).
 I am open to any changes and feedback.

-<h2 align="center"> Update </h2>

-I finished my first year at Technical University of Eindhoven for Computer Science and I always wanted to have some kind of resource collection for all of the courses that one can do in the course of this bachelor.
-Notes, comments, guides and anything else that can save me and other people time so to spend less time studying and more time building and using the things you've learned.
-In the spirit of [awesome lists](https://github.com/sindresorhus/awesome) and [awesome courses](https://github.com/prakhar1989/awesome-courses), here is one ever more awesome for all the Software and Web Science students of TU/e.

 <h1 align="center"> Adding Content </h1>

 I have added my own notes, and thoughts on the subjects done but I am very open to other people's input.
 If you have anything you want to share relevant to the subject, just [fork](https://help.github.com/articles/fork-a-repo/) this repository and add your own links where appropriate, then do a [pull request](https://help.github.com/articles/about-pull-requests/).
 I am open to any changes and feedback.